diogodossfarias/db_stat_statements/README.md

 Before creating an extension for an Azure Database for PostgreSQL flexible server instance, it is necessary to allowlist them.

-Search your server in Flexible servers Azure Database for PostgreSQL.
-Click on Server parameters, search for azure.extensions and select the PG_STAT_STATEMENTS box and save it.
-If you want to change the extenearch for pg_stat_stasion parameters, stements.
-Don' t forget to save everything.
+Search for your server in the Flexible servers Azure Database for PostgreSQL area.
+Click on Server parameters, search for azure.extensions through the search box, select the PG_STAT_STATEMENTS box and save it.
+If you want to change the extension parameters, search for pg_stat_statement through the search box, set the parameters based on what you need, and don' t forget to save everything.

 ## Create the extension in your database